Exabyte-io/documentation/docs/collaboration/actions/team/overview.md

     The information contained under the present documentation page is relevant for Owners or Administrators, since only they have sufficient rights to make the appropriate changes.

 The [Owner and Administrators](../../organizations/roles.md) of the parent [Organization](../../organizations/overview.md) can perform additional administrative actions with  regards to its constituent [Teams](../../organizations/teams.md).
-They are listed below with links to their respective documentation pages.
+They are listed below with links to their respective documentation pages:

 ## [Add or Remove Members](add-remove-member.md)